 Part of the beauty of Instagram Stories is that they don’t have to be big, polished productions.
 In fact, many brands create Stories that are sort of off-the-cuff while attending public events or industry conferences.
 In a sense, Stories allow brands to take their followers along for the ride.
 Here’s a recent example from Salesforce’s recent Story from their TrailheaDX 2018 conference.
 Promoted with the #TDX18 hashtag, Salesforce showcased everything from real-time presentations to happenings at booths around the conference.

 Stories can be used for limited-time deals or to highlight a current sale.
-Whole Food’s “Delish Deals” shows off items which are on sale at their stores.
-A handy feature on Stories is a ‘Swipe Up’ button at the bottom which could be used to send the user a link to purchase
+Whole Food’s “Delish Deals” shows off items that are on sale at their stores.
+A handy feature on IG Stories is a ‘Swipe Up’ button at the bottom which could be used to send the user a link to purchase

 Manchester United have over 23 million followers on Instagram.
 Given the disposable nature of the content, they can use the platform for all the latest announcements around each match day.
 Line-up, goals scored, final result etc. They tend to have 6-10 stories each day.
 This is content that wouldn’t be applicable to long term organic posting and offers the Manchester United marketing team the opportunity to be a little more personable than they can be on other mediums.

 Starbucks utilise the ‘Swipe Up’ feature to great effect, allowing customers to pre- order their coffee through the Starbucks website prior to collecting in store.

 A nice personal campaign from Mailchimp is one of our favourites.
 They recently ran a series of day-in-the-life Stories.
 Each Story highlighted individual members and their day-to-day roles at MailChimp, including bringing on new hires.